How to Sleep With Shoulder Pain in 2025: Best Positions for Rotator Cuff or Shoulder Injuries

-How to Sleep With Shoulder Pain
+How to Sleep With Shoulder Pain or a Rotator Cuff Injury

 With that said, it is generally best to sleep on your back when you have shoulder pain.
 Sleeping on your back can help reduce pain because it takes direct pressure off of your shoulders.
 Be sure to support your shoulders by sliding a small pillow under each arm.

 Side sleepers - you're not out of luck.
 You may still choose a side sleeping position.
-Be sure to only sleep on the opposite shoulder (unaffected side) and stack a couple of pillows in front of you as well as a flat pillow under the arm on your affected side.
+Be sure to only sleep on the opposite shoulder (unaffected side) and stack a couple of pillows in front of you, as well as a flat pillow under the arm on your affected side.
 This keeps the arm upright and supports your affected shoulder joint.

 Sleeping on your stomach is a bad position for healing shoulder pain.
 If this is your sleeping position of choice, you'll need to find a new way to fall asleep.